Article Summary: Katmai National Park Facts

 - Katmai Is Home To Hundreds Of Different Plant Species

-- A Variety Of Salmon & Other Fish Inhabit Katmai
+- A Variety Of Salmon and other Fish Inhabit Katmai

 - The Park Has Some Amazing Hiking Trails

-- The Park Was Expanded By Jimmy Carter As Part Of The Largest Single Act Of Conservation In U.S. History
+- Jimmy Carter expanded the Park As Part Of The Largest Single Act Of Conservation In U.S. History

 We Hope You’ll Follow Our Journey